Skip to main content

 Google Scholar Research Gate

-Kennedy is a Research Technician with a B.S. in Biomedical Sciences from North Carolina Central University.
-Kennedy has interests in Neuroscience, Genetics, Pain, and Trauma which led him to the Linnstaedt lab where he is performing molecular experiments aimed at understanding mechanisms of chronic pain development following traumatic stress exposure using samples collected from both human cohort and animal model studies.
-Kennedy is an avid fisherman and Carolina fan.
+Kennedy is a Research Technician and Lab Manager with a B.S. in Biomedical Sciences from North Carolina Central University.
+He has interests in Neuroscience, Genetics, Pain, and Trauma which led him to the Linnstaedt lab where he is performing molecular experiments aimed at understanding mechanisms of chronic pain development following traumatic stress exposure using samples collected from both human cohort and animal model studies.
+He’s also an avid fisherman and Carolina fan.
 Go Heels!

 Undergraduate Researchers